8 Best Saw Horses (for Jobsite or DIY Use)

 Sawhorses are an unsung hero in the workplace.
 These simple devices make it easy to measure and cut wooden planks, boards, and even sometimes serve as legs for makeshift tables.

 There are a lot of different models out there, not all of which are up to par, so we’ve narrowed down the field to make choosing one easier.
-The following are eight of the best saw horses out there, no matter your project or workshop needs.
+While some may need heavy-duty saw horses that can put up with serious abuse, others may prefer something that’s lightweight and easy to set up.

 Our 8 Favorites